awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/manual-installation.md

 **To install the AWS IoT Greengrass Core software \(Linux\)**

 1. Check the version of the AWS IoT Greengrass Core software\.
-   + Replace *MyGreengrassCore* with the path to the folder that contains the software\.
+   + Replace *GreengrassCore* with the path to the folder that contains the software\.

    ```
-   java -jar ./MyGreengrassCore/lib/Greengrass.jar --version
+   java -jar ./GreengrassCore/lib/Greengrass.jar --version
    ```

 1. Use a text editor to create a configuration file named `config.yaml` to provide to the installer\.

-   For example, on a Linux\-based system, you can run the following command to use GNU nano to create the `config.yaml` in the *MyGreengrassCore* directory\.
+   For example, on a Linux\-based system, you can run the following command to use GNU nano to create the `config.yaml` in the *GreengrassCore* directory\.

    ```
-   nano MyGreengrassCore/config.yaml
+   nano GreengrassCore/config.yaml
    ```

    Copy the following YAML content into the file\.
 This partial configuration file specifies system parameters and Greengrass nucleus parameters\.